 Jennifer Jordan.
 2015.
 Edible Memory: The Lure of Heirloom Tomatoes and Other Forgotten Foods.
 University of Chicago Press.

 Omar Lizardo and Sara Skiles.
 2015.
-“After omnivorousness: Is Bourdieu still relevant?”
-Pp. 90-103 in Laurie Hanquinet and Mike Savage (Eds.), Handbook of the Sociology of Art and Culture.
+“After Omnivorousness: Is Bourdieu still relevant?”
+Pp. 90-103 in Handbook of the Sociology of Art and Culture, edited by L. Hanquinet and M. Savage.
 London: Routledge.

 Joel Stillerman.
 2015.
 The Sociology of Consumption: A Global Approach.
 Polity Press.